tfannny/MHier-RAG/readme.md

 This is the source code of "MHier-RAG: Multi-Modal RAG for Visual-Rich Document Question-Answering via Hierarchical and Multi-Granularity Reasoning".

-This manuscript has been submitted to WWW 2026.
+This manuscript has been submitted to ICME 2026.

 ## Requirements